What you need to do if you wish to cancel your program enrolment.

 Student visa impact – Cancelling your program will affect your student visa.
 You must contact the Department of Immigration and Border Protection (DIBP) for visa information before cancelling your program.

-Enrolled in multiple programs?
-Don’t cancel your program online if you’re also enrolled in another RMIT program.
+Change your program – if you would like to change your enrolment to another program, don't cancel your program online.
 Instead, complete an Application for change of program form available from student forms.
 See general student visa conditions or contact RMIT International.

 Leaving to study elsewhere in Australia?
 If you have not yet completed six months of study in your principal program but you wish to study at another education provider, you must apply for a release letter before cancelling your program.
 Apply online for a release letter.

 Financial penalties – If you are a commencing international student and have enrolled in the first semester of a program, financial penalties may apply for cancelling your enrolment before or after the census date.
-Refer to the student refund policy.
+Refer to Enrolment processes: refund of fees (PDF 582kb 16p).

-From 18 March 2016, most students can cancel their program via Enrolment Online.
+From 18 March 2016, all students can cancel their program via Enrolment Online.

 Follow these steps to cancel your program online via Enrolment Online: